 In 2017 Rolling Pepperoni was named as Sustainable Pittsburgh’s most sustainable Micro-Business.
-I love bragging about this win, because we beat incredible businesses and received the greatest honor yet for Rolling Pepperoni at the podium among some of Pittsburgh’s most predominate businesses and community leaders.
+We beat incredible businesses and received the greatest honor yet for Rolling Pepperoni at the podium among some of Pittsburgh’s most predominate businesses and community leaders.
 I love bragging about this win because I love bringing it all back to my friend Zaheen Hussain, Millvale’s Sustainability Coordinator.
 Zaheen is an incredible connector and guides Millvale community members to a greater level of sustainable accountability.
 Rolling Pepperoni never would have won the Sustainable Pittsburgh award if it wasn’t for Zaheen.
 He has so many unique and exciting ideas about sustainability for everyone.

 1. What is sustainability to you?